-Highlighted in orange are countries with a government developed, owned and/or endorsed simplified front-of-pack nutrition labelling scheme.
+Highlighted in bright orange are countries with a mandatory government developed, owned and/or endorsed simplified front-of-pack nutrition labelling scheme.

 Front-of-pack (FOP) nutrition labels can empower people to select healthier food products.
 Such labels appear to help consumers identify healthier options, and, dependent on design, could nudge toward healthier choices.
 Beyond health considerations, FOP labels strengthen consumer rights by allowing nutrition information to be presented in an easy and transparent way.
 They thereby help address the market failure of information asymmetry, where the seller has more information about products than buyers.